MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Troubleshoot issues with the ServiceNow Knowledge Graph connector for Microsoft Copilot"
+description: "Troubleshoot issues with the ServiceNow Knowledge Graph connector for Microsoft Copilot."
 ---
 # Troubleshooting guide for ServiceNow Knowledge Microsoft Graph connector

 ### 1. **Not able to find ServiceNow Knowledge articles in Copilot or Microsoft Search.**

 <details>
-<summary>Follow the troubleshooting steps below to identify the root cause.</summary><br>
+<summary>(Click to expand) Follow the troubleshooting steps to identify the root cause.</summary><br>

 1. Check if the user searching for the article has the required permissions to access the ServiceNow Knowledge articles.
 You can do that by using the [User criteria diagnostics](https://docs.servicenow.com/bundle/washingtondc-servicenow-platform/page/product/knowledge-management/concept/diagnose-knowledge-user-criteria.html) tool in ServiceNow.

-2. If the user has access to the article in ServiceNow, check if the user is correctly mapped to a Microsoft Entra identity.
-This will usually show as a '2006' error in the Error tab.
+2. Check if the user is correctly mapped to a Microsoft Entra identity.
+Mapping issues usually show up as a '2006' error in the Error tab.
 Check the user mapping formula and if needed change the mapping method.<br>

    ![Screenshot of Mapping identity error.](media/troubleshooting-servicenow-knowledge-connector-map-identity-error.png)

-3. If the user is correctly mapped to an identity, check if there is an Advanced script in any of the user criteria granting access to the article.
-(Note: Advanced scripts are not supported in the current version of Microsoft Graph connector for ServiceNow.)
+3. Check if there's an Advanced script in any of the user criteria granting access to the article.
+(Note: Advanced scripts aren't supported in the current version of Microsoft Graph connector for ServiceNow.)
-    1. If there is an Advanced script configured in any of the '_Cannot Read_' or '_Cannot Contribute_' user criteria in the knowledge base level (to which the article belongs to) all articles in the knowledge base are stamped with deny access in the indexed data.
+    1. If there's an Advanced script configured in any of the '_Cannot Read_' or '_Cannot Contribute_' user criteria in the knowledge base level, all articles in the knowledge base are stamped with deny access in the indexed data.

-    2. If there is an Advanced script configured in any of the '_Cannot Read_' user criteria in the article level, the article is stamped with deny access in the indexed data.
+    2. If there's an Advanced script configured in any of the '_Cannot Read_' user criteria in the article level, the article is stamped with deny access in the indexed data.

-4. If there is no advanced script present in any of the user criteria, check if there is an empty criteria (user criteria with empty fields) present at the knowledge base level ('_Cannot Read_', "_Cannot Contribute_') or at the article level ('_Cannot Read_').
-If there is an empty criteria present, the article is stamped with deny access in the indexed data.
+4. Check if there's an empty criteria (user criteria with empty fields) present at the knowledge base level ('_Cannot Read_', "_Cannot Contribute_') or at the article level ('_Cannot Read_').
+If there's an empty criterion present, the article is stamped with deny access in the indexed data.

-5. If you are still not able to identify the root cause, please reach out to [the Microsoft Graph connector support team](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com) with the following details.
+5. If you are still not able to identify the root cause, reach out to [the Microsoft Graph connector support team](mailto:MicrosoftGraphConnectorsFeedback@service.microsoft.com) with the following details.
     1. Tenant ID
     2. Connection ID
     3. Article Sys ID